josokw/YAAV-simulation/README.md

 # YAAV simulator

 Yet Another Autonomous Vehicle simulator.
-Still under construction!
+Started devlopment in 2009, but is still under construction!
+Not based on any 3D game engine.

 ## Dependencies